Handssoap/Fitness-App/doc/sprint0/PB.md

 **As a data enthusiast**, I want to incorporate the information from my wearables in the app.

 - **Critera of Satisfaction**:
-  - View the calories, heart rate, steps recorded from a watch or heart rate monitor throughout the day
+  - View the calories, heart rate, steps and other statistics recorded from a watch or heart rate monitor throughout the day

 ## User Story 14: